leepeuker/rbtv-reddit/README.md

 A collection of reddit bots for www.reddit.com/r/rocketbeans

 #### Installation and configuration:
-*Instructions are for a linux based OS with node and npm installed.*
+*Instructions are for a linux based OS with git, node and npm installed.*

 1. Clone Repo: `git clone https://github.com/leepeuker/rbtv-reddit`
 2. Install dependencies:  `cd rbtv-reddit && npm install`